Two Strangers (Carry a Cake Across New York): Ipswich and Northampton (2019)

-Originally called The Season, Two Strangers was co-produced by the New Wolsey Theatre and Royal & Derngate, directed by Tim Jackson, and starred Tori Allen-Martin as Robin and Alex Cardall as Dougal.
-It ran in Ipswich from 5 to 16 November and Northampton from 19 to 30 November 2019.
+Originally called The Season, Two Strangers was co-produced by the New Wolsey Theatre and Royal & Derngate, directed by Tim Jackson, and starred Tori Allen-Martin as Robin Rainey and Alex Cardall as Dougal Todd.
+It ran in Ipswich from 5 to 16 November and in Northampton from 1 to 2 November and 19 to 30 November 2019.

-Off-West End (2023–24)
+Kiln Theatre, Off-West End (2023–24)

 A new production under the new title Two Strangers (Carry a Cake Across New York) opened at London's Kiln Theatre, directed by Tim Jackson and starring Dujonna Gift as Robin and Sam Tutty as Dougal with designs by Soutra Gilmour.
 The production began previews from 9 November with a press night on 16 November and was originally due to run until 23 December before being extended to 20 January 2024.